Boise Child Support Lawyer

 Regardless of your situation, a seasoned Boise child support attorney will fully understand the implications of Idaho’s child support guidelines and give you a true estimate of what you are entitled to receive or what you can expect to pay.

-At the Boise, Idaho law offices of Derek A. Pica, PLLC, we have more than 30 years of experience helping everyday people with legal issues related to divorce, such as child support, child custody, and modification requests.
+At the Boise, Idaho law offices of Derek A. Pica, PLLC, we have more than 30 years of experience helping everyday people with family law issues related to divorce, such as child support, child custody, and modification requests.

 Work Directly With An Attorney